openstack-archive/tricircle/README.md

 Known Issues
 ------------------
-* Use "admin" role to experience these feature first, multi-tenancy has not been tested well.
 * Launch VM only support "boot from image", "boot from volume", "boot from snapshot"
 * Flavor only support new created flavor synchronized to the cascaded OpenStack, does not support flavor update synchronization to cascaded OpenStack yet.